yangbai8/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Mobile Computing
+- Edge Computing
-- Wireless Communication
+- Spatial Signal Processing
-- Sensing
+- Sensory Intelligence
-- Machine Learning
+- Embedded Learning
+- Power-aware Computing

 # Education to show in About widget
 education: